Title

 (7) “Participant” means any individual who is contributing to, or has a balance credited to, an IRA under the Program.

-(11) “Wages” means any commission, compensation, salary or other remuneration, as defined by subsection 219(f)(1) of the Internal Revenue Code received by a participant from a participating employer.
+(10) “Wages” means any commission, compensation, salary or other remuneration, as defined by subsection 219(f)(1) of the Internal Revenue Code received by a participant from a covered employer.

 § 19-4702.
 Composition of the Philadelphia Retirement Savings Board.

-the African-American Chamber of Commerce, the President of the Greater Philadelphia Chamber of Commerce, the Chief Executive Officer of Greater Philadelphia First, the President of the Greater Northeast Chamber of Commerce, the President of the Hispanic Chamber of Commerce, and the Executive Director of the North Philadelphia Chamber of Commerce.
+African American Chamber of Commerce, the Asian American Chamber of Commerce, the Greater Philadelphia Chamber of Commerce, Greater Philadelphia First, the Greater Northeast Chamber of Commerce, the Hispanic Chamber of Commerce, the Independent Business Alliance, the North Philadelphia Chamber of Commerce, and the Pennsylvania Restaurant & Lodging Association;

 § 19-4703.
 Powers of the Philadelphia Retirement Savings Board.

-(1) The Philadelphia Retirement Savings Board shall develop a defined contribution retirement program known as the Philadelphia Retirement Savings Program for residents of the City who are employed for compensation in the City of Philadelphia.
+(1) The Philadelphia Retirement Savings Board shall develop a defined contribution retirement program known as the Philadelphia Retirement Savings Program for covered employees.

 (2) The Board has the following powers: